KPCOFGS/MazeGenerator/README.md

 # MazeGenerator

-This generates a maze based on input row and column size, and it will solve the maze.
+This generates a maze based on input row and column size.
 Minimum size is 5x5

 ## Installation